Iain Hewitson: TV career

+Hewitson explained on his retirement from the television screens in 2019:I was tired, I really was.
+I needed a break because people tell you that television is the most wonderful thing.
+You film for two or three weeks every single day and then you get on a plane and come home.
+It's not glamorous and we travelled a lot and I was sick of it.
+I needed a break.

+He had also been critical of fellow chef Gordon Ramsay stating that he 'doesn't like the style of the man.
+He is a bully.'
+He also stated of cooking show Masterchef:I think it’s beautifully produced and I think the producers are very clever, but it’s a game show, it’s not a cooking show!

+Transition to social media platforms

+After retiring from television, Hewitson made the transition to YouTube in July 2017 at the idea of his daughter Charlotte.
+He uploaded his first video titled 'A Perfect Steak for One' in August that same year and new cooking videos are uploaded every week.

+Hewitson with the help of his daughter joined Tiktok in May 2024.
+Shortly after joining the social media platform, he was nominated for the 'Food Creator of the Year award' at the 2024 Australian TikTok Awards.

 Musician

 In the 1960s, Hewitson was a folk singer as well as a member of bands "Cellophane" and "Sebastian's Floral Array".
 Both of them were winners in the New Zealand version of the Battle of the Bands competitions.

 In 1968, he became a member of a band called 691.
 At the end of the year the band had become Cellophane.
 The line-up included Hewitson on vocals, Dave Wellington on lead guitar, Michael Hill on bass, Pam Potter on keyboards, and John Van der Ryden on drums.
 They were managed by Colin Misseldine.
-In 1969 they recorded and self-produced four tracks at HMV studios for Pye.
-The songs included a cover of the Arthur Brown psychedelic rock hit, "Fire"; "Mind Patterns", which was written by Hewitson; and "I Can’t Quit Her".
+In 1969 they recorded and self-produced four tracks at the His Master's Voice studios for Pye.
+The songs included a cover of the Arthur Brown psychedelic rock hit "Fire"; "Mind Patterns", which was written by Hewitson; and "I Can’t Quit Her".
 The band broke up in 1970.
 "Fire", backed with "Mind Patterns", was released on Pye 7N-14009.
-Both "Hey Joe" by Sebastian's Floral Array, and "Fire" by Cellophane, appear on the various artists compilation, A Day in My Mind's Mind Volume 4.
+Both "Hey Joe" by Sebastian's Floral Array, and "Fire" by Cellophane, appear on the various-artists compilation A Day in My Mind's Mind Volume 4.

 According to Hewitson, one of his favorite things is the Rickenbacker guitar along with the Vox amplifier his wife bought for him as a surprise Christmas present.

 In 2009, at the end of one of his shows, he got his guitar out and, along with his seven-year-old daughter Charlotte, sang "Octopus's Garden", a Beatles song.